-Arthur’s Pass, through the Southern Alps between the headwaters of the Ōtira and Bealey rivers, has a rugged grandeur.
+Arthur’s Pass, a route across the Southern Alps between the headwaters of the Ōtira and Bealey rivers, has a rugged grandeur.
 Marking the boundary between Canterbury and Westland, it has been used as a route to the West Coast by both Māori and Europeans.
 The road replaced a track in 1866, giving access to the West Coast goldfields.

 Photograph by Simon Nathan